pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 Initialize the module
 - *makeGrid*: create regular grid (see ``pyMANGA.ResourceLib``)
+- *getBorderValues* Calculate the salinity and mixing rate at the left and right domain boundaries based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
 - *getInflowSalinity*: calculate salinity in each cell
 - *getInflowMixingRate*: calculate mixing rate in each cell
-- *writeGridSalinity*: write cell salinity to file
+- *assignInitialCellSalinity*: get initial cell salinity

 During each time step:
 - *prepareNextTimeStep*: technical method